ilyes-ced/graphNote/README.md

   - [x] scroll right and bottom
   - [x] placing item outside tyo the right or left extends the canvas
 - [ ] fix the selection on NoteType
+- [ ] scroll becomes finniky when zoom is used, change zoom target to an outside element

 # Polishing